-The GMC Sierra is the best-selling truck in the GMC family and it's not hard to see why.
+The GMC Sierra is the best-selling truck in the GMC family, and it's not hard to see why.
 Not only is it big and bold, it also holds bragging rights for the most powerful gasoline V8 in its class.
-Throw in a number of available options uncommon in its segment, including available lane-departure warning and auto high-beam dimming, and the GMC Sierra 1500 quickly proves that it has enough brains go along with its brawn.
+Throw in a number of available options uncommon in its segment, including available lane-departure warning and auto high-beam dimming, and the GMC Sierra 1500 quickly proves that it has enough brains to go along with its brawn.

 The standard engine will provide a lot of power for light towing and general tasks, while the V8 is powerful with a transmission that's light, smooth and silky.

 Rear-wheel drive comes standard, with four-wheel drive available for drivers who want extra traction for heavy weather or off-road conditions.
 A feature available for the Denali line is Magnetic Ride Control, which monitors the conditions of the road and maintains a smooth ride by changing the suspension automatically.